Kalilo/Push_Swap/README.md

 Any other command will result in a KO.

 #Other
-run with -c to display output in colour. run with -v for verbose mode.
+Run with -c to display output in colour.
+Run with -v for verbose mode.